-In collaboration with the Chaplaincy, in November the EDI Office hosted a panel discussion to mark

-Interfaith Week titled Importance of Interfaith Dialogue to Promote Respect and Diversity for a Cohesive Society.
+In collaboration with the Chaplaincy, in November 2021 the EDI Office hosted a panel discussion to mark Interfaith Week titled The Importance of Interfaith Dialogue to Promote Respect and Diversity for a Cohesive Society.

 For the first time at Herts, we organised a programme of events to mark Disability History Month.
-This included talks and events led by internal and externa speakers including a talk by Alex Manners - My Life Living with Asperger's, and a session on Parenting Children with different abilities with the Co-Chair of our

-DisAbility and Wellbeing Network (DAWN), Deputy Group Finance Director Susan Akhtar and the Dean of Herts Business School and Senior Champion for DAWN Professor Damian Ward.
+This included talks and events led by internal and external speakers including Alex Manners - My Life Living with Asperger's, and a session on Parenting Children with different abilities with the Co-Chair of our DisAbility and Wellbeing Network (DAWN), Deputy Group Finance Director Susan Akhtar and the Dean of Herts Business School and Senior Champion for DAWN Professor Damian Ward.